ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 The Acadian Hairstreak's center of gravity is northern damp meadows; it is most secure in the northern mid-continent areas of the U.S. and Canada.
 In the east, it reaches the southern edge of its range in Pennsylvania and New Jersey, and it is vulnerable in these areas, where climate warming may induce a withdrawal westward and northward.

-Acadian Hairstreak has already undergone a decline in New Jersey.
+Two studies indicate that Acadian Hairstreak is declining here, and it has already undergone a decline in New Jersey.
 Despite repeated searches, it has not been seen there since 2006, and is now under state review (Wander and Wander, 2009).
 Acadian Hairstreak may also be declining in Connecticut.
 In the 1990-95 Connecticut Atlas, there were only 19 project specimens, compared to 41 pre-project specimens.
 Also, it appeared to be gone from some former areas in the eastern part of the state.
 In Rhode Island, Acadian is ranked S2S3 or “imperilled” (NatureServe 2010).

 Acadian Hairstreak is listed here as a Species of Conservation Concern in Massachusetts.
 It is already scarce on the southeastern plain, and if climate warms further, we could see a range contraction northward and westward, and contraction to higher elevations, in the state (Table 6).
 Climate warming appears to be the main threat, but urban/suburban development, forest re-growth, pesticide spraying, and indiscriminate collecting can also adversely affect this species.
 Very few of the known colonies are on protected land.

-The four largest known Acadian Hairstreak colonies-- Mass.
+The four largest known Acadian Hairstreak colonies-- Sandwich Mass.
 Military Reservation, New Bedford, Woburn, and Pittsfield --should be protected from development, should be monitored yearly, and should be managed to deter forest succession and preserve host plant willows.
 Searches need to be undertaken to locate and protect the lesser-known breeding areas in the northern Berkshires.
-Acadian Hairstreak’s 2010 NatureServe rank is S4 in Massachusetts, but this urgently needs review given the experience in nearby states and the indications of decline here.
+Acadian Hairstreak’s 2010 NatureServe rank is S4 in Massachusetts, but this needs review given the indications of decline here.

 ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS